 The four "tigers" of East Asia (South Korea, Taiwan, Singapore and Hong-Kong) have been able to maintain higher rates of GDP growth for longer periods of time than any other economy.
 Japan and the four "tigers" have significantly improved their position in the world's rank of per capita income.
-While Japan has become the second country in the world, the rise of

-South Korea an Taiwan has been meteoric - from the last third to the first quarter of the countries rank in just seven years (Chowdhuri and Islam 1993: figure 1.1)
+While Japan has become the second economy in the world, the rise of South Korea and Taiwan has been meteoric - the rose from the being in the last third of the rank of world economies by size of GDP per capita to being in the first quarter of the same rank in just seven years (Chowdhuri and Islam 1993: figure 1.1)

-South Korea and Taiwan have more than quadrupled their share in world's GDP and world's manufacturing value added (MVA) (Chowdhuri and Islam 1993: table 1.2a).
+South Korea and Taiwan have more than quadrupled their share of world's GDP and world's manufacturing value added (MVA) (Chowdhuri and Islam 1993: table 1.2a).
 In the mideighties, the four "tigers" accounted for almost 60 per cent of the exports of manufactures from all developing economies, and had achieved the highest MVA per capita amongst the developing world.
 South Korea and Taiwan made the shift from being typically underdeveloped skill and savings scarce economies, to becoming complex industrial economies involved in the latest stages of R&D and technological development.
 In South Korea, for example, between 1960 and 1989, agricultural share of GDP and employment dropped from 37 and 66 per cent to 9 and 19 per cent respectively, while the manufacturing share of GDP and employment more than doubled.
 Between 1970 and 1988, the machinery, transport equipment and high-tech industries share of Korean MVA tripled.
 Between 1950 and 1989 the exports share of GDP increased from 3 to 30 per cent, the share of manufactures in merchandise exports increased from 12 to 90 per cent.
 Between 1970 and 1985, South Korean manufactured exports grew at an average annual rate of 28 per cent (26 per cent in Taiwan) (ibid.).
 This suggests that the "tigers" have managed to change their static comparative advantages and their position in the world trade arena, to improve their gains from trade and to increase the flexibility and competitiveness of their economies, It also suggests that the pace of these changes is related to the development of their technological, managerial and economic capability.